CoolSmit007/NetworkCompanion/README.md

 # LANTransfer
-This project allows users to transfer files over a network.
+This project allows users to transfer files, folder and share thier screen over a network.

 User A - Recieve File